cocos/cocos-docs/en/editor/preview/index.md

 # Project Preview & Debugging

-After using the main editor panel to import assets, build acenes, configure components, and adjust properties, we can now preview and build to see how the game will look when running on the Web or native platform.
+After using the main editor panel to import assets, build scenes, configure components, and adjust properties, we can now preview and build to see how the game will look when running on the Web or Native platform.

 ## Selecting the preview platform in the editor